w-dib/w-dib.github.io/_posts/2025-01-01-godot-collision-layer-confusion.md

     -   Binary = *0b...*
     -   Hexadecimal = *0x...*

-[^1]Each checkbox in the Inspector represents one **bit** in a binary number.
+[^footnote]: Each checkbox in the Inspector represents one **bit** in a binary number.
 That bit’s position corresponds to a power of two.
 For example, if you check “Layer 3,” under the hood you’re flipping the bit for 2^(3-1) = 4.
 Checking “Layer 1” flips 2^(1-1) = 1, and so forth.
 This is how Godot tracks multiple layers in a single integer—each layer is just one more bit in the binary representation.